-In order to investigate whether LTA could inhibit thrombus formation in whole blood and under arterial flow conditions, whole human blood was perfused through collagen coated biochips in the presence of tyrodes buffer and LTA from wild type S. aureus or from S. aureus SA113 $\Delta dltABCD$ (Fig. 6A).
-In blood pretreated with LTA, a significantly reduced thrombus size, compared to the vehicle treated control, was observed (P<0.001) (Fig. 6A, 6B).
-Additionally peak fluorescence was reduced by approximately 85% (Fig. 6C).
-Blood treated with LTA extracted from SA113 $\Delta dltABCD$ showed a slower rate of thrombus formation however at the end of the ten minutes the thrombi present were no different in size than vehicle treated (P>0.05) (Fig. 6B).
-The mean peak fluorescence of thrombi formed in the presence of LTA from S. aureus $\Delta dltABCD$ showed no difference to that of the control but was significantly different than wild type LTA treated (P<0.05) (Fig. 6C).
-Inhibition of thrombus formation in blood was consistent with the reduced platelet function observed in washed platelets (Fig. 1Ai - Eii).
+LTA Reduces Platelet Thrombus Formation In Vitro and Causes Extended Bleeding Time In Vivo whole human blood was perfused through collagen coated biochips in the presence of tyrodes buffer and LTA from wild-type S.~aureus or from S.~aureus SA113 $\Delta dltABCD$ (Figure 6A).
+In blood pretreated with LTA, a significantly reduced thrombus size, compared to the vehicle treated control, was observed (P < .001; Figure 6A and 6B).
+Additionally peak fluorescence was reduced by approximately 85% (Figure 6C).
+Blood treated with LTA extracted from SA113 $\Delta dltABCD$ showed a slower rate of thrombus formation however at the end of the 10 minutes the thrombi present were no different in size than vehicle treated (P > .05; Figure 6B).
+The mean peak fluorescence of thrombi formed in the presence of LTA from S.~aureus $\Delta dltABCD$ showed no difference to that of the control but was significantly different than wild-type LTA treated (P < .05; Figure 6C).
+Inhibition of thrombus formation in blood was